 FIGURE 29 illustrates how a guideline which is expressed in an external syntax could be represented using the action class.
-Instead of the structure explicitly modelling the intended events as in previous examples, it provides containment for a guideline (expressed as a DV\PARSABLE), along with its execution state and state data.
+Instead of the structure explicitly modelling the intended events as in previous examples, it provides containment for a guideline (expressed as a DV_PARSABLE), along with its execution state and state data.
 Storing a guideline in this way is probably only sensible for patient-specific guidelines; normally one would expect a reference to a standard guideline.
-However, the ability to store state data could be very useful - it assumes that the EHR system is a preferred or more reliable per-patient persistence mechanism than the guideline system (and there is no reason why a guideline).
+However, the ability to store state data could be very useful - it assumes that the EHR system is a preferred or more reliable per-patient persistence mechanism than the guideline system (and there is no reason why a guideline system should not be constructed on the assumption that execution state data would be stored outside itself).